Skip to main content

 Help create memories for visitors, make friends and learn new skills as a Milestones volunteer with Hampshire Cultural Trust.
 Their roles are open to all!
 With a range of duties, you could teach key skills as a Make Do and Mend leader, clock on as a Victorian or WWII policeman or dish out sweet rations at the 1940s sweet shop.

-Be part of a vibrant team and volunteer at Basing House!
-A historic site with vast, beautiful grounds and a breathtaking barn - one of the only Tudor buildings of its kind to have survived the impact of the English Civil War.
-With extensive 14-acres of grounds, there is plenty to explore and discover here.
-There are also beautiful views of Basingstoke from the platform overlooking the ruins!
+Be part of a vibrant team and volunteer at Basing House, a historic site with vast, beautiful grounds and a breathtaking barn.
 Duties may include front of house responsibilities, event work or customer service.

 Volunteer opportunities are also available at National Trust properties The Vyne and Sandham Memorial Chapel, both based in the borough.